Canning Pickled Green Beans – Recipe

 Instructions

-- Pack your green beans so they are standing on their ends
+• Pack your cucumbers in so they are standing on their ends

-- I find tilting your jar on its side an easier method for packing the jars
+• I find tilting the jar on its side and packing from that angle much easier

 o Check the elevation for your area!! (higher altitudes need longer to can)